The Millennium Cohort Study (MCS) is following the lives of 19,517 children born across England, Scotland, Wales and Northern Ireland in 2000-01.

-A renewed interest in child wellbeing in the late 1990s in the UK led to a new and distinctive child cohort study, after a gap of 30 years.
-The MCS was designed as a multidisciplinary study that could capture the influence of early family context on child development and outcomes throughout childhood, into adolescence and subsequently through adulthood.
+A renewed interest in child wellbeing in the late 1990s in the UK set the scene for a new and distinctive child cohort study, after a gap of 30 years.

 Management and funding

 Accessing the data

 The majority of MCS survey data can be accessed by bona fide researchers through the UK Data Service at the University of Essex.
 Anyone wishing to access the data will need to register with the UK Data Service before downloading.
 Some datasets are only available via Special Licence, or via the UK Data Service Secure Lab.
 Access arrangements comply with ESRC Research Data Policy.